ccjmne/blog/content/posts/intralinear-partitioning-2.md

 How often do you need to do that?
-Precisely *never*, were it not for [(pretty much) everything being a file (descriptor)](@/posts/everything-is-a-file.md): you can also `paste` the output of commands together:
+Precisely *never*, were it not for [(pretty much) everything being a file (descriptor)](@/posts/everything-is-a-file.md): you can also `paste` the output of commands together (beware the non-POSIX Bashism, however):

 ```sh
 paste <(printf "%s\n" {a..e}) <(seq 1 4) <(man git | sed '/The commit/,/^$/!d')